Scotland passes bill making it easier to change gender | Law-Order

 Scotland passes bill making it easier to change gender

-"I think we can all hope that trans people in Scotland will also be able to benefit from those positive outcomes as the bill removes barriers to the enjoyment of their human rights," Robison told the devolved Scottish parliament ahead of the vote by lawmakers.
+"I think we can all hope that trans people in Scotland will also be able to benefit from those positive outcomes as the bill removes barriers to the enjoyment of their human rights," Robison told the Scottish parliament ahead of the vote by lawmakers.
+In London, Britain's Conservative government said it had concerns about the bill, including around women and children's safety, and would look at blocking it if necessary.

 Scotland's parliament on Thursday approved disputed reforms that make it easier for transgender people to change their legal gender, including removing the need for a medical diagnosis of gender dysphoria and lowering the minimum age to 16 from 18.